toughdave/Teaching_labs/cisco_lab_exercises.md

 # Cisco 3850 Switch Lab Exercises - 3 Simple Projects

-## Prerequisites - Disconnect from Wi-Fi - no internet for this exercise
+## Prerequisite 1 - Disconnect from Wi-Fi - no internet for this exercise
-## Prerequisites - Software to Install on Laptops
+## Prerequisite 2 - Software to Install on Laptops

 Before starting any exercise, ensure you have these programs installed: